 Next, wind and weave your way through the scenic back roads of Perry County.
 There are 15 covered bridges scattered throughout the county, including the 80-foot long Clay’s Bridge in Little Buffalo State Park.

-If you plan it just right, you can end your day at Hunters Valley Winery.
+If you plan it just right, you can end your day at The Winery at Hunters Valley.
 This Farm winery boasts a spectacular view of the Juniata River, tours & tastings.
 TIP: Although this winery doesn't typically have Monday hours, private tastings can be arranged with advance notice.

 Monday Dining Suggestions

 North Hanover Grille offers daily food specials and 15 micro and import brews on tap.
 Be sure to sample their fresh cut fries!